Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Illustration of formalism: Scattering amplitude calculations

 where $\alpha,\beta,\gamma$ are some numerical factors which arise from combinatorics of the graphs.
-Although we have computed the leading order curvature dependent correction, through this procedure one can in principle compute all higher order curvature dependent terms.
+Although we have computed the leading order curvature dependent correction through this procedure, one can in principle compute all higher-order curvature dependent terms.

-This calculation shows how curvature of spacetime effects the coupling strength of particles in a non-trivial curved spacetime.
-One can also go further and notice that the running coupling of any theory living in curved spacetime depends on geometrical properties of the spacetime itself.
-Hence, it also controls the renormalization group flow equations and further, the flow equations vary from point to point on the spacetime manifold.
+This calculation shows how the curvature of spacetime affects the coupling strength of particles in a non-trivial curved spacetime.
+This shows that the running coupling of any theory living in curved spacetime depends on the geometrical properties of the spacetime itself.
+Hence, it also controls the renormalization group flow equations, and further, the flow equations vary from point to point on the spacetime manifold.

-Through our local S-matrix description we are able to probe the geometrical features of a curved spacetime.
+Through our local S-matrix description, we are able to probe the geometrical features of curved spacetime.
 Next, we discuss the compatibility of local construction of S-matrix with spacetime symmetries or Killing vector fields of curved spacetime and make some comments related to Unitarity.